AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 ![Add-on Communication API](img/tut/grid-addon-reference.png)

-In the left-navbar, you can browse through all the Classes (which Express elements are instantiated from), Interfaces and Constants.
+In the left-navbar, you can browse through all the Classes (which Adobe Express elements are instantiated from), Interfaces and Constants.
 It's a hierarchical representation of the Document API data structures: for instance, you can see that a [`RectangleNode`](/references/scriptruntime/editor/classes/RectangleNode/) is a subclass of the [`FillableNode`](/references/scriptruntime/editor/classes/FillableNode/), which in turn subclasses the [`StrokableNode`](/references/scriptruntime/editor/classes/StrokableNode/), which eventually is just a particular kind of [`Node`](/references/scriptruntime/editor/classes/Node/)—the base class.

 Some properties are shared among the `RectangleNode` and, say, other `StrokableNode` subclasses such as the `EllipseNode`: for instance, the `opacity`, or `blendMode`.
 Other ones are unique, like the `topLeftRadius`, which, in the context of an `EllipseNode`, wouldn't make sense.

 ### Creating the first Shape

 It's finally time to start laying down some elements.
 Let's hook the only iFrame button currently available to a function exposed by the Document API.
+Type the following into the source files and run the add-on.

 <!-- Code below -->
 <CodeBlock slots="heading, code" repeat="4" languages="index.html, index.js, code.js, shapeUtils.js"/>